Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] when you don't do any data scrubbing
 - [x] when the learning happens continuously
 - [ ] when you run your computation in one big instance at the beginning

+#### Q77.
+What is Q-learning reinforcement learning?

+- [ ] supervised machine learning with rewards
+- [ ] a type of unsupervised learning that relies heavily on a well-established model
+- [ ] a type of reinforcement learning where accuracy degrades over time
+- [x] a type of reinforcement learning that focuses on rewards